gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 var i : int = arr.pop_back()
 ```

-The `Array` type is a container that can keep a mixture of diffrent types, like in the above example where we have `int` & `String` stored in it.
-If we had written `var s : = arr.pop_back()` instead, then Godot would have complained because it can't figure out the return type of `pop_back` function.
-You can see this clearly in the documentation (press `F4` and search `pop_back`):
+The `Array` type is a container for multiple diffrent types.
+In the example above, we have both an `int` and a `String` stored in the array.
+If you only wrote `var s : = arr.pop_back()`, Godot would complain because it doesn't know what type the `pop_back` method returns.
+You will get the same issue with all built-in methods that return the engine's `Variant` type.
+Open the code reference with <kbd>F4</kbd> and search for the methods to see that:

 ```
 Variant pop_back()
   Remove the last element of the array.
 ```

-As you can see, the function returns the type `Variant`.
-This is a generic type that can hold any other Godot type.
-In times like these we have to help the type system by being explicit about it: `var s : String = arr.pop_back()`.
+`Variant` is a generic type that can hold any type Godot supports.
+That's why we have to explicitly write variable types in these cases: `var s : String = arr.pop_back()`.

-When doing this we need to be extremely cautious since the following is also valid, doesn't produce any warnings/errors and it runs just fine even:
+In these cases, you must be careful as the following is also valid:

 ```gdscript
 var arr : = [1, 'test']